Coverage Policy Manual

 Systematic Reviews

-Stanton et al updated a systematic review and meta-analysis published in 2011 (see below) which evaluated the effect of biofeedback on lower-limb activities in patients who have had a stroke (Stanton, 2017).
+Stanton and others updated a systematic review and meta-analysis published in 2011 (see below) which evaluated the effect of biofeedback on lower-limb activities in patients who have had a stroke (Stanton, 2017).
 Only high-quality RCTs or quasi-RCTs with Physiotherapy Evidence Database (PEDro) scores greater than 4 were included.
 The literature search, conducted through September 2015, identified 18 trials (total N=429 patients) for inclusion.
 Training activities were walking (9 trials), standing (8 trials), and standing up (1 trial).
 Trials were small, with study populations ranging from 12 to 50 patients.
 Biofeedback techniques included weight distribution from a force platform or sensor (11 trials), muscle activity from EMG (3 trials), linear gait parameters (3 trials), and joint angle from a goniometer (1 trial).
 Visual feedback was used in 7 trials, auditory in 7 trials, and a combination of visual/auditory in 4 trials.
 Pooled standardized mean difference of the short-term effect of biofeedback from 17 trials (n=417) was significant (0.50; 95% confidence interval [CI], 0.3 to 0.7).
 Long-term effects could not be calculated because only 4 trials provided that information.

 Randomized Controlled Trials